How Anxious Am I? Take This Anxiety Self-Assessment

 • Headaches, muscle aches, stomachaches, or unexplained pains

-• Difficulty controlling feelings of worry
+• Difficulty controlling worry

 • Sleep problems: difficulty falling or staying asleep